GT4SD/gt4sd-core/docs/source/gt4sd_inference_usage_md.md

 ### A note on the setup

-In the following we assume that the toolkit has been setup using your preferred `conda` `yml` file as follows:
+In the following we assume that the toolkit has been setup using your preferred environment file (`conda*.yml`):

 ```{code-block} sh
 # create and activate environment